-While municipalities that voluntarily integrated and municipalities forced to integrate entered an IC in different periods and thus in different economic climates, this is unlikely to account for the difference I find.
-First, when using method 1, I include all years from 1999 to 2018, meaning that I also measure the impact of voluntary integration on the number of building permits delivered after 2010, in the same period as for resisting municipalities.
-Second, the results are similar when focusing on municipalities that voluntarily integrated starting in 2004, closer to the integration date of the ones forced to integrate (Appendix Figure A2).
-In 2004, the number of building permits delivered in France was close to its 2010 level (around 400,000) and it was following a similar increasing trend as in 2010 (Appendix Figure A3).
+&lt;sup>29This difference is unlikely to be driven by the fact that the two types of municipality integrated in different periods and thus in different economic climates.
+In the first specification, I include all years from 1999 to 2018, meaning that I also measure the impact of voluntary integration on the number of building permits delivered after 2010, in the same period as for resisting municipalities.
+Moreover, the results are similar when focusing on municipalities that voluntarily integrated after 2004, closer to the integration date of the ones forced to integrate (Appendix Figure A2).

-Hence, only municipalities that did not want to enter an IC experienced a significant rise in construction.
-This differential impact supports the view that treated municipalities opposed integration to avoid a rise in housing supply.
+gration to avoid a rise in housing supply.
 It also suggests that mayors' decision to resist was driven by the actual consequences of integration, beyond purely ideological or political considerations.
 Section 7 discusses further the differential impact between resisting municipalities and those that voluntarily integrated and provides additional evidence supporting this interpretation.